SharikHR/Review/manuscript.md

 Pancreatic stellate cells (PSC) are responsible for desmoplasic generation @doi:10.1111/cas.13847.
 The activation of PSC from a quiescent to an activated state is an intercellular stimuli from tumor‐stromal interactions.
 PCS can be transform into myofibroblast‐like cells, which express α‐smooth muscle actin (α‐SMA) as cancer‐associated fibroblasts (CAF) [@doi:10.1053/j.gastro.2012.11.037; @doi:10.1053/j.gastro.2010.05.084].

 CAF are important components of tumor stroma and affect cancer growth, survival, metastasis, angiogenesis and resistance to chemotherapy or radiotherapy through various cytokines @doi:10.2217/fon.15.176, and contribute to a diminished immune function @doi:10.3389/fimmu.2019.00847.
+Indirect co-culture of CAFs and pancreatic cancer cells by conditioned media alters the metabolic mechanism enhancing cell migration *in vitro* @doi:10.3892/or.2017.5479.